-- In many cases, it will also be important to establish how much each spouse will be able to borrow on a new mortgage in their own name. - You should consider whether the family home can be kept for one of spouses to live in.
+- In many cases, it will also be important to establish how much each of you will be able to borrow on a new mortgage in their own name. - You should consider whether the family home can be kept for one of you to live in.
 Keeping the family home has the benefit of reducing change at what is likely to be an unsettling time, particularly where there are children, and especially where a move may require a change of school and disrupt local friendships and activities.
-Keeping the family home may also have financial benefits, e.g. in avoiding the costs involved in a sale, move and purchase, and may enable the existing mortgage to be retained in a situation where getting a new mortgage may be difficult. - If you would like to keep the existing home and mortgage for one spouse, you will need to find out whether the mortgage company will agree to that and be prepared to release the other spouse from the mortgage. - Keeping the family home is often not feasible.
-Having to fund a new home for the other spouse (whether by renting or buying) may put so much pressure on the income available that the family home can no longer be afforded.
-In these circumstances, selling the family home may be necessary and it may release funds to help either or both spouses to acquire alternative, more modest homes. - The standard of living enjoyed during the marriage will provide a benchmark for the standard of housing to be considered.
+Keeping the family home may also have financial benefits, e.g. in avoiding the costs involved in a sale, move and purchase, and may enable the existing mortgage to be retained in a situation where getting a new mortgage may be difficult. - If you would like to keep the existing home and mortgage for one of you, you will need to find out whether the mortgage company will agree to that and be prepared to release the other spouse from the mortgage. - Keeping the family home is often not feasible.
+Having to pay for a new home for one of you (whether by renting or buying) may put so much pressure on the income available that the family home can no longer be afforded.
+In these circumstances, selling the family home may be necessary and it may release funds to help either or both of you to acquire alternative, more modest homes. - The standard of living enjoyed during the marriage or civil partnership will provide a benchmark for the standard of housing to be considered.
 However, dividing the assets (and incomes) between two homes will often mean it is impossible for that standard to continue.
-If there is a reduction in the standard of housing, that should not fall disproportionately on one spouse, although the needs of the children may often mean that the spouse with whom they are not living most of the time has to make do with a lower standard of accommodation. - The physical or mental disability or ill-health of either spouse or any children may have an impact on housing need, (for example, where the family home has already been adapted to meet the needs of a disabled family member, which may be a further reason for that spouse / the spouse caring for the disabled family member to keep the family home, if that is financially possible).
+If there is a reduction in the standard of housing, that should not fall disproportionately on one of you, although the needs of the children may often mean that the parent with whom they are not living most of the time has to make do with a lower standard of accommodation. - The physical or mental disability or ill-health of you or your partner, or of any children, may have an impact on housing need, (for example, where the family home has already been adapted to meet the needs of a disabled family member, which may be a further reason for the person caring for the disabled family member to keep the family home, if that is financially possible).